Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 |                            |        |      |      | Kibana         | 7.9.0   | Standard Kibana Docker-Container |

 ### Sizing recommendations
 The most important key figure for sizing is the number of transactions per day or per month.
 The sizing of the platform depends on this and how long the data should be available in real-time.
-To store around 10 Millionen Transactions with all details and trace-messages ap.
+To store around 10 Millionen transactions with all details and trace-messages ap.
 6,5 GB disc space is required.
-The recommendation based on our tests is as follows.
+The following recommendations are based on our tests and is splitted by the desired rentention period.

 #### 7 Days rentention period

+Please note the following:
+The Standard Index Lifecycle Policy defines that an index can grow to 50 GB and rolls into a new after 30 days.
+For __7 days__, the indexes should be rolled after __2 days__ instead of 30 days.
+The recommendation contains only one ElasticSearch node, which provides no data redundancy if this node fails.
+If you need data redundancy, another ElasticSearch node must be added.
+After adding another node the data is automatically distributed between them.

 | Volume                  | Components           | Nodes | Shards  | Comment |
 | :---                    | :---                 | :---  | :---    | :---    |